 I have been regrouping for the last few months and just getting to know my life in the UK again.
 It is been a rough transition, to say the least, when you are used to a lifestyle and a living dynamic, to have that completely changed in the space of days can be disruptive.

-Some of the top stresses in life are a new job and a new house, what do you do when you are dealing with both at the same time, while also factoring in a 4000-mile distance?
-I took a placement year during my university degree […]
+Tips for moving country!
+The top stresses in life are a new job and a new house.
+What do you do when you are dealing with both at the same time while also factoring in a 4000-mile distance?
+I took a placement year during my […]

 Let’s face it, I have never been a fiscal guru.
 If you put my credit history on a graph it would resemble something like a mountain skyline.
 From considering selling my kidney to marrying someone so that they can get a visa for cash, older […]

 Hey friends and family, I am back with a life update here and before we start I am a little short on content at the moment so please accept some old silhouettes of me looking wistfully into the distance.
 Once again I have promised consistent […]